semiotic-ai/docserve/README.md

 This is a psuedo-coding exercise, your solution does not have to work or even run properly.
 Our goal is simply to see how you think.

-Your goal is to create an API Server for automating the documentation of GraphQL schemas. `main.py` is intended purely to help you get started, feel free to use any implementation approach as you see fit.
-The `config.json` and `example.graphql` are simply reference materials, you are not required to use them.
+Your goal is to create an API Server for automating the documentation of GraphQL schemas.
+See `main.py` as your starting point.
+Feel free to use any implementation approach as you see fit.
+You may utilize any external package.
+You can modify any file, unless otherwise specified.

 Here are some assumptions:

 - [ ] You can assume that a function name properly completes it's implied goal (i.e. validate_user_schema(gold, pred))
-- [ ] You can assume that you have a working prompt for a given goal (i.e. system_prompt)
+- [ ] You can assume that your prompts work for a given goal (don't worry about "prompt engineering")

 Here are some goals:

 - [ ] The API should serve a selectable LLM model
 - [ ] The API should ensure the user's schema is not corrupted
-- [ ] The API should be constructed in a way that will enable the addition of new tools and features
+- [ ] Please consider how you would hanlde adding new tools and features in the future

 Here are some thoughts: